List of General Hospital characters introduced in the 2010s: Storylines

-Abby Haver is first introduced as the exotic dancer Candy, a friend of Sam McCall.
+Abby Haver is introduced as the exotic dancer Candy, a friend of Sam McCall.
 Michael Corinthos tells his uncle, Jason Morgan he is concerned with his lack of experience with a girl due to the time he spent in prison, and wants his help finding a prostitute.
 Sam calls her friend Candy, who meets Michael in a hotel room, where he learns her real name is Abby.
 Michael pushes her away when he feels they are moving too fast and leaves.
 However, they continue run into one another, and start talking about their pasts and future ambitions.
 They admit to enjoying spending time with one another, and eventually Michael asks Abby out.
 Michael's mother Carly Corinthos Jacks highly disapproves of their relationship because of the age difference and Abby's profession.
 She tries to push Abby and Michael apart without success.
 In January, Abby's ex-boyfriend Brandon Lowell tries to rape Abby and beats her up.
 Michael hears her and comes to help, momentarily freezing while having flashbacks of prison and an inmate who hurt him.
 When he breaks out of it, he begins to beat Brandon until Jason comes and pulls him off.
 Michael finally breaks down and admits to Jason that he was raped in prison, and later tells Abby as well.
 Anthony Zacchara has Brandon killed and tries to frame Abby for his death, but is not successful.
 Meanwhile, Abby quits her job as an exotic dancer and continues to become close with Michael.
 Michael loses his virginity to her in March.
 When the dancers at Abby's old club start being attacked, Michael fears for Abby's safety and convinces Tracy to send Abby on a business trip out of town.
 Tracy sends her to Chicago, where Abby is killed in a construction accident.
 Michael blames himself for sending her out of town and has a hard time coping with her death.